Disputes involving children and their stepparents who automatically inherit

 One option for children in this position is to make a claim under the Inheritance Act.
 This gives children of the deceased (who have not been adequately provided for) the ability to pursue a claim for financial provision from their parent’s estate.

-Where the property has already passed to the stepparent (or any other person) by the principle of survivorship, Section 9 of the Inheritance Act allows the court to order the deceased’s share of the property to be brought back into their estate.
-This means that children can still pursue a claim against their parent’s property under the Inheritance Act even if the stepparent has already acquired it under the survivorship rule.
+Where the property has already passed to the stepparent (or any other person) by the principle of survivorship, the Inheritance Act allows the court to order the deceased’s share of the property to be brought back into their estate for the purposes of a claim.
+This means that children can therefore still pursue a claim against their parent’s property under the Inheritance Act even if the stepparent has already acquired it under the survivorship rule.

 Is there a time limit for an Inheritance Act claim?